Nevermind: Mixing and mastering

 Vig and the band were unhappy with Vig's initial mixes and decided to bring in someone else to oversee the mixing.
 DGC supplied a list of options, including Scott Litt, known for his work with R.E.M., and Ed Stasium, known for his work with Ramones and the Smithereens.
 Cobain was concerned about bringing in well known producers, and instead chose Andy Wallace, who had co-produced Slayer's 1990 album Seasons in the Abyss.
 Novoselic recalled, "We said, 'Right on,' because those Slayer records were so heavy."

-Wallace's mixes most notably altered the drum and guitar sounds.
+Wallace's mixes most notably altered the drum and guitar to create a more polished sound.
+Wallace used kick and snare samples to drive reverb sounds, as opposed to replacing the original sounds.
 According to Wallace and Vig, the band loved the results.
 However, they criticized it after the album was released.
 Steve Albini, who engineered Nirvana's next album, In Utero (1993), said Vig's initial mix "sounded maybe 200 times more ass-kicking" than the final version of Nevermind and that Nirvana referred to it while working on In Utero.
 He said that Vig was an excellent engineer who "had a good, sympathetic relationship with all the noisy bands he recorded in the 80s", which was why Nirvana had hired him.

 Nevermind was mastered by Howie Weinberg on the afternoon of August 2 at the Mastering Lab in Hollywood, California.
 Weinberg started working alone when no one else arrived at the appointed time in the studio; by the time Nirvana, Andy Wallace, and Gary Gersh arrived, he had almost finished.
 A hidden track, "Endless, Nameless", intended to appear at the end of "Something in the Way", was accidentally left off initial pressings of the album.
 Weinberg recalled, "In the beginning, it was kind of a verbal thing to put that track at the end [...]
 Maybe I didn't write it down when Nirvana or the record company said to do it.
 So, when they pressed the first twenty thousand or so CDs, albums, and cassettes, it wasn't on there."
 Cobain called Weinberg and demanded he rectify the mistake.